edge-cloud/www.edge-cloud.net/_posts/2015-07-20-typo3-with-cloudflare.md

   </p>
 </div>

-<a href="https://typo3.org/" target="_blank">TYPO3</a> is a free and open source web content management system written in PHP, which is more widespread in Europe than in other regions.
+[TYPO3](https://typo3.org/) is a free and open source web content management system written in PHP, which is more widespread in Europe than in other regions.
 The biggest market share can be found in German-speaking countries.

 ## Support for HTTPS

 Out of the box Cloudflare provides free SSL support for every website, allowing user to provide HTTPS for their website.
-This offering is called <a href="https://blog.cloudflare.com/introducing-universal-ssl/" target="_blank">UniversalSSL</a> and it can be used without the origin web server even supporting SSL.
+This offering is called [UniversalSSL](https://blog.cloudflare.com/introducing-universal-ssl/) and it can be used without the origin web server even supporting SSL.

 As a result you could access a website like example.com under http://www.example.com as well as https://www.example.com.